derickr/derickrethans-articles/201402110941-mongodb-arbitrary-key-names.rst

 	);
 	?>

-So which of the three alternatives is the most appropriate?
-In the second
+So unless you have a requirement where you need to show all the step counts of one person, I would recommend the second alternative as it is the most flexible, and will likely provide the best performance.
+There are however (other) use cases where the first alternative option makes sense, but I will get back to that in a future article.